Intro-Sci-Comp-UIowa/biol-4386-course-project-guerbrown/script/TraitModeling_Script/README.md

 - ...purlScript: This script automatically extracts chunks of code from the .rmd file
 - ...
 Script...R: This is the script file of extracted chunks after ...purlScript has been run
 - ...Script...rmd: This is the R Markdown file where all analysis was initially written.
 It contains both code and annotations.
+- ...ModelSelectionScript: This is an R Markdown file where the models for the ancestral state reconstructions are calculated.
+This script is extremely computationally expensive to run.
+Please run on an HPC.
+There is no purl script for this file but the purl script for the actual reconstructions can be modified to fit this if you desire to run it.

 ##### Instructions on running scripts individually
 - The following instructions are provided using commands for linux and ubuntu.
 If you are using a different language, please modify as needed.